 The STEM division enables students to acquire basic knowledge and skills in business and industrial technology fields.
 Program offerings fill the elective and specific programmatic needs of college transfer students, as well as specific needs of students entering the field of business or industrial technology after completing a two-year program.

-Fine Arts and Communication
+Academic Studies for Fine Arts and Communication